Here Comes the Queen

 Here Comes the Queen is a British sitcom pilot that was written by Jeremy Lloyd and David Croft.
 It starred Les Dennis and Wendy Richard.
+A single pilot episode was produced, but was never broadcast.

+Synopsis

 Dennis and Richard play a brother and sister who discover they are heirs to the throne of a small (fictitious) country in the former Soviet Union.
-A single pilot episode was produced, but never broadcast.